stillmatic/gollum-old/readme.md

 Some tools require 'state' and are a bit more complicated to use.

 1. `sql`: this is an interface in front of Go's [`database/sql`](https://pkg.go.dev/database/sql) interface.
 It requires a [`db`](https://pkg.go.dev/database/sql#DB) object to be instantiated.
 See the tests for an example - the overall result should work with [any Go package](https://github.com/golang/go/wiki/SQLDrivers) that implements the `driver` interface.
+Per [Rajkumar et al](https://arxiv.org/abs/2204.00498) (2023) - we provide the CTAS schema and sample data as input.

 We also have some special built-in 'tools.'